mwojtyczka/databricks-shared-clusters-cost-calculator/README.md

    # run the calculation
    $ databricks bundle run calculate_job --target dev

-   # run job to fetch user info (requires configuration)
+   # run job to fetch user info
    $ databricks bundle run fetch_user_info_job --target dev
    ```

-7. If you want to visualize the results:
+9. If you want to visualize the results:

     * Import [this dashboard](lake_view/dashboard.json).
     * Import and run [this notebook](lake_view/user_info_demo.py) to pre-populate the `user_info` table with some randomized data.
       Since running the `fetch_user_info_job` job requires configuration, you can use this notebook to quickly get started.

-8. For documentation on the Databricks asset bundles format used
+10. For documentation on the Databricks asset bundles format used
    for this project, and for CI/CD configuration, see [here](https://docs.databricks.com/dev-tools/bundles/index.html).

 # Local Development